 Whether or not you need an extender will depend on your size and the length of the seat belt used by the specific airline you're flying on.
 To find out the belt length before your flight, you can call your airline to ask them what their standard seat belt length is, and then measure around the front of your body from one hip to the other to see if that length will be appropriate for you.

 According to Extend-ITs seat belt extender company, most plane seat belts are under 50 inches long.
-The belt and extender measurements of some of the more common airlines, as reported by the blog Travels Only With Jodi unless otherwise indicated, are:
+The belt and extender measurements of some of the more common airlines are:

 - American - 45" seat belt, unknown extender length

 - Delta - 35-45" seat belt, 12" extender

 - Jet Blue - 45" seat belt, 25" extender